Planning, designing and delivering housing that older people want

 MPSs, as also recommended in the recent Housing LIN/ADASS Strategic Housing for Older People (SHOP) Resource Pack, 'Planning, designing and delivering housing that older people want', are an important tool to understand the current and future demand trends in housing with care and explain the desired outcomes of the local authority and their partners, in this case, helping local housing providers to respond and/or invest in their assets - their staff, property portfolio and related care and support services.

-Published by the Housing Learning and Improvement Network, supported by the Association of Directors of Adult Social Services, and written by the Institute of Public Care (IPC) at Oxford Brookes University, SHOP provides a framework and a basket of accompanying tools for councils, public and private sector developers and providers to develop their strategic market position and take the initiative in designing and building homes that older people want, including extra care housing.
+The current version of SHOP, published in 2011 by the Housing Learning and Improvement Network, and supported by the Association of Directors of Adult Social Services, and written by the Institute of Public Care (IPC) at Oxford Brookes University, SHOP provides a framework and a basket of accompanying tools for councils, public and private sector developers and providers to develop their strategic market position and take the initiative in designing and building homes that older people want, including extra care housing.
 The papers and accompanying tools in this Resource Pack support a variety of activities including:

 - how to develop an understanding of what future demand is likely to be for housing for older people